KenChiang1997/Robust-and-Stochastic-Portfolio-Optimization/README.md

 Instructor : Professor Chung-Han,Hsieh

-- One of the most amazing course that I have taken in my life so far.
+- One of the most amazing course that I have taken in my life.

 Course Inforamtion : https://sites.google.com/a/wisc.edu/chhsieh/home/teaching/robust-and-stochastic-portfolio-optimization?authuser=0